Vedikagowda/Expence-Tracker/README.md

-creating Expence-Tracker App Project using html,css and javascript to know the income and expence of a person
+ I create the Expence-Tracker App Project using html,css and javascript to know the income and expence of a person